Accommodation

 All guests enjoy access to:

-- Open-air foraging grounds — indigenous fynbos, wildflowers, and seasonal blooms within easy flying distance
+- Open-air foraging grounds, including fynbos, wildflowers, and seasonal blooms within easy flying distance

-- Shelter from predators — the hotel's design includes overhangs and recessed areas to reduce exposure
+- Shelter from predators: the hotel's design includes overhangs and set-back areas to reduce exposure

 A note on availability

-Rooms are allocated on a first-come, first-served basis.
-We don't take reservations — just arrive and find your spot.
+Rooms are given out on a first-come, first-served basis.
+We don't take bookings; just arrive and find your spot.
 Peak season is spring and early summer, so early arrivals get the best choice.
 Not sure which room suits your species?
 Meet our guests to find your match.